All Episodes

 In this situation, the lower astral planes, you can then go to the regular astral plane.

-Eventually, your higher self will escort you, so to speak, to the soul plane.
+Eventually, your higher self will escort you, so to speak, to the soul plane, and then you can either reincarnate or eventually ascend and go to the higher plane.

-It's just a matter of my experience as well as, again, the majority of my colleagues in the literature itself.
+It's just a matter of my experience as well as, as again, the majority of my colleagues in the literature itself.

-Nobody describes and says definitely that there is, by the way, the hell.
+Nobody describes and says definitely that.

 Okay, but wait a minute.